What are your chances of recovery from stroke paralysis?

 Although you know better, your brain thinks you’re moving your affected muscles and starts to rewire itself accordingly!

-Repetitive Rehab Exercise Is the Key to Recovery from Stroke Paralysis
+Repetition Is Key to Recovery from Stroke Paralysis

 “My husband suffered a stroke caused by a dissecting carotid artery in late May of this year.
 He lost 40% of his left hemisphere of his brain causing right side paralysis.